sammyhenningsson/hal_presenter/README.md

 - [`::from_hal(payload, resource = nil)`](#from_hal)

 ### ::model
 The `model` class method is used to register the resource Class that this serializer handles.
-(Theres no Rails magic that automagically maps models to serializers.)
+(There's no Rails magic that automagically maps models to serializers.)
 ``` ruby
 class PostSerializer
   extend HALPresenter